 I was fresh off the boat after two years of mission work in West Africa when I first heard about diaspora missions.
 While visiting churches in a new city, I learned one had just committed to engaging the West African population around them—simplifying my decision of which church to join.
 God had brought me to just the right city and situated me perfectly to continue engaging the people so near and dear to my heart.

 Before long, I found myself neck-deep in the Gambian and Ivorian communities of Raleigh.
-Despite my mission experience, figuring out how to do this kind of ministry was more difficult than I anticipated.
+Despite my mission background and experience, figuring out diaspora missions was different than I anticipated.

 But if I can do it, so can you.
 And so can anyone else in your church.
 Here are some tips to get you started.